The Evolution of Atheism

 The Evolution of Atheism: The Politics of a Modern Movement is a 2015 book by Stephen LeDrew, adapted from his PhD dissertation.
 Though an atheist, LeDrew criticises the movement of New Atheism, which arose in the 2000s with the "Four Horsemen" Richard Dawkins, Daniel Dennett, Sam Harris and Christopher Hitchens as prominent figures.

 According to LeDrew, modern atheism can be "scientific", "humanist" or "libertarian".
-He aims to describe how New Atheism, a right-wing branch of scientific atheism, arose in popularity and how it contrasts with other atheist views, particularly those who oppose religion in order to achieve social justice.
+He aims to describe how New Atheism, which he characterizes as a right-wing branch of scientific atheism, arose in popularity and how it contrasts with other atheist views, particularly those who oppose religion in order to achieve social justice.

 The book was praised for adding to the scholarship of New Atheism and including original interviews with New Atheist laypeople.
 Some reviewers criticised LeDrew's choice of categories to divide modern atheism into or contradictory descriptions of New Atheism.

 Background

 The Evolution of Atheism was published on 2 November 2015 by the Oxford University Press.
 Author Stephen LeDrew, who is Canadian, was a postdoctoral researcher in sociology at the Centre for the Study of Religion and Society of Uppsala University at the time of the book's publication.
 It was his first book, adapted from his PhD thesis.
 LeDrew is an atheist and his aim was to describe the major aims and ideas of the atheist movement.
 Marek Sullivan of Secularism and Nonreligion said The Evolution of Atheism was "the first book-length, systematic analysis of the New Atheism from a sociological perspective".
 The book interviews 15 New Atheists, but LeDrew said that a limitation was the lack of statistical or survey evidence.